knpuniversity/symfony2-rest/knpu/episode2/api-problem-format.md

 Error!

-    Attempted to call function JsonResponse from "AppBundle\Controller\Api"
+    Attempted to call function JsonResponse from namespace "AppBundle\Controller\Api"

-That looks like a "Ryan" mistake to - I deleted the `new` keyword before `JsonResponse`.
+That looks like a "Ryan" mistake - I deleted the `new` keyword before `JsonResponse`.
-You probably saw me do.
+You probably saw me do that.
 Put it back and *now* try the tests:

-Green!
-We're advertising our special error format.
+Beautiful green!
+And now e're advertising our special error format.